The Department of Computer Science offers a major program of study in three areas:

 Computer Science majors are well positioned to seek student employment with HawkNet, Saint Anselm's information technology customer support program.
 HawkNet offers student employees flexible hours and hands-on experience while working in teams to help solve IT issues for on-campus users.
 HawkNet offers great resume experience, structured training, student leadership positions, flexible hours, good pay, and a fun-working environment.

 The Computer Science Department maintains its own computing facilities for its students and faculty.
 Electronic door locks control access to these computer rooms in the department.
 Access is controlled by the college identification card-swipe system.
-The Computer Science Department has a separate domain (network) called the "CSLAB".
-All the computers in the CSLAB domain are available for use by everyone with an account on this domain.
-All CS majors/minors or any student who takes a Computer Science course can request an account (username/password).
-There is a Linux authentication and file server.
-The name of this server is "Athena".
-The student can store their personal files, assignments either on "Athena" or on multiple network attached storage devices.
+The department provides a Computer Science Lab with about 15 state of the art Windows and Mac computers for all CS majors/minors or any student taking a Computer Science course.
+CS Students can also request an account on a Unix system provided by the department.
+The Unix server is named "Zues" and students can store their personal files, assignments, etc. either on "Zues" or on multiple network attached storage provided by the College.

 All the computers have internet access.
 Wireless internet access is available throughout Poisson Hall which houses the Computer Science Department.

 This is the C.S.
 Major Center where you will find most of the CS student hanging out or busy doing their assignments.
-This lab contains 12 Dell desktops installed with 32 bit native Windows XP Operating System.
-These computers also have CentOS Linux and Windows 7 are available as virtual machines using VMware virtualization software.
+This lab contains about 15 desktops computers with Windows 10 64bit installed and configured for student use.
+These computers often have CentOS Linux available as virtual machines using VMware virtualization software as course work dictates.
 The computers are configured with all the software needed for Computer Science courses.
-Students can bring their personal laptop and work here too.
-A network printer is available for use with all the computers and students use it frequently to print their assignments and reading material.
+Students can also bring their personal laptop and work in the CS Lab over the wireless network.
+The department provides much of the course related software to students at no cost for installation onto their personal computing platform.
+Network printers are available for use with all the computers and students frequently print their assignments and reading material.
 The lab also has a scanner.
-A work table equipped with paper cutter, tape dispenser, and stapler is available to students.
+A work table equipped with paper cutter, tape dispenser, and stapler are available to students.

 Room 108, Poisson Hall

 Most of the Computer Science classes take place in this room.
-This is a classroom with 16 Dell Laptops, 2 blackboards, audio/video equipment and an overhead projector.
-The network printer in Room 115 can be accessed by all the laptops and students can use the printer from this classroom.
+This is a classroom with 20 Lenovo Laptops, 2 blackboards, audio/video equipment and an overhead projector.
+The network printers in Room 112 can be accessed by all the laptops in addition to the laser printer installed in Room 108.

 Classroom A, Poisson Hall